charles-e/bh-safecoin-prog-lib/name-service/README.md

 # Name Service program

-A spl program for issuing and managing ownership of: domain names, Solcoin Pubkeys, URLs, twitter handles, ipfs cid's, metadata, etc..
+A spl program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, twitter handles, ipfs cid's, metadata, etc..

 This program provides an interface and implementation that third parties can